What constipation ICD codes can I use?

 Are these constipation ICD codes billable?

 Yes.
 All of the aforementioned constipation-related ICD-10 codes are valid and billable.
+Please use the appropriate and specific code above when a patient presents themself with a constipation-related problem.

-Clinical information about constipation:
+Clinical information about constipation

 Constipation is a common condition that can affect anyone, regardless of age.
 It is characterized by difficulty in passing stools regularly and completely.
 Although constipated individuals can still have bowel movements, they often experience challenges.
 The stool they pass is typically dry and hard, and it can vary in size.
 Some people may also experience mild discomfort during bowel movements, likely due to the larger size of the stool.